chen709847237/tutorial_ECG_model/README.md

 conda activate ecg
 ```

-### 3. Enter the folder where the "automatic-ecg-diagnosis" scripts are stored.
+### STEP 3.
+Enter the folder where the "automatic-ecg-diagnosis" scripts are stored.
 ```bash
 cd <path of folder>
 ```